-Positive reinforcement is a preferred parenting strategy to discipline in recent years because this method doesn’t involve aversive measures or punishment.
+Positive reinforcement is a preferred disciplinary strategy in positive parenting because this method doesn’t involve aversive measures or punishment.

-What Is Positive Reinforcement
+What Is Positive Reinforcement?

 Positive Reinforcement Examples

 Here are 10 examples of positive reinforcement in everyday life.

 - Dog trainers give dogs food rewards every time they raise their paws on command.

 - Mom gives a child an allowance for doing house chores.

 - The manager gives a worker a bonus for completing the project faster.